 • Health and lifestyle: questions about the child’s general health, lifestyle, chronic illnesses, and injuries.

-• Mental health and substance use (if desired by community leadership).
+• Substance use (if desired by community leadership).

 Learn more about The Mobile Clinic.